bignacio/cpp-articles/posts/io_uring_journal_intro.md

 The posts that follow discuss the more practical aspects of implementing basic async network I/O with `io_uring` and will cover everything one can do with `io_uring` (which is a lot).

+While the motivation for using `io_uring` is to have highly performant asynchronous I/O, this series will not contain any benchmarks or performance comparisons.
+There is a [very interesting discussion](https://github.com/axboe/liburing/issues/189) on this subject that's worth reading.

 Here's my journal
 1. [Day 01 - a "hello world", of sorts](io_uring_journal_day01.md)